-The streets of the community of El Potrero, located near Chimayó, fill every Holy Week with as many as 40,000 faithful pilgrims making their journey to El Santuario de Chimayó.
+Visiting Chimayó and the surrounding area this year will allow you to take in some of the area’s most beautiful scenery and historical sites and it's just a short 40-minute drive from Santa Fe.
+Begin with a tour of El Santuario de Chimayó.
+Every Holy Week, the streets of the community of El Potrero, located near Chimayó, fill with as many as 40,000 faithful pilgrims making their journey to El Santuario de Chimayó.
 The santuario itself is modest, yet elegant, famed around the world for the healing power of the dirt found beneath the chapel.

 The journey to the Santuario de Chimayó is one of the most important pilgrimages in the world.
 (Photo courtesy of Santa Fe County) The journey to El Santuario de Chimayó is one of the most important pilgrimages in the world.
 (Photo courtesy of Santa Fe County)

 Legend has it in 1810 a local friar witnessed light shining from a hillside and discovered that a crucifix buried in the dirt was the source of the light.
-After taking the crucifix to a neighboring town, on three separate occasions it went missing, only to be found again in its original location.
-It was decided that the crucifix was to stay in El Potrero, and the chapel was built there.
-Miraculous healings have been attributed to the dirt where the crucifix was found over centuries and to this day visitors swear by its powers.
+After taking the crucifix to a neighboring town, on three separate occasions it went missing, only to be found again in its original location, El Potrero, where, finally, it was decided that it should remain and the chapel was erected.
+To this day, visitors swear by miraculous healings attributed to the dirt where the crucifix was found.

 To learn more about the fascinating history of the little chapel, the surrounding area and its Spanish influence, pay a visit to the Chimayó Museum, a humble museum with a big story to tell.
-The local patrons who care for the museum and preserve the past of the community are a wealth of knowledge and are eager to share it with visitors.
+The local patrons who care for the museum and preserve the past for the community are a wealth of knowledge and are eager to share it with visitors.
+In addition to touring the museum's interior, the greater public is always welcome to participate in the many hosted events, such as poetry readings, history and book talks, classes on adobe brickmaking, and more!

 The El Potrero Trading Post is a family-owned business in the valley of Chimayó.
 (Photo courtesy of Santa Fe County)